sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 On the web, you can start reading something, then choose to follow a link somewhere else.

-If you're not yet facsinated by that idea of non-linear reading and ideas, you clearly didn't read enough [choose your own adventure] books as a child.
+If you're not yet fascinated by that idea of non-linear reading and ideas, you clearly didn't read enough [choose your own adventure] books as a child.
 They were marvelous games in book form.
 This idea dates back almost a century, albeit with convoluted technique, machinery, and great effort by authors.
 In the